Honors Program Overview

 Students are encouraged to begin planning their honors thesis in their junior year; at this time they should enroll in SOC 202, Preparation for Honors Thesis or SOC 204, Capstone Research Seminar.

-4. Complete the honors application (including advisor's endorsement) and submit the required documents to the Sociology student services office.
+Complete the honors application (including advisor's endorsement).
 Prospective candidates are asked to submit an honors application no later than the end of the 4th quarter prior to graduation (typically Spring quarter of the Junior year).

 Note: Admission to the program requires a grade point average (GPA) of 3.5 or higher in courses taken within the major, and an overall GPA of 3.3 or higher in all undergraduate work.

-For the 2018-19 academic year, graduating students' honors theses are due at 12 noon on Monday before Memorial Day to the Sociology student services office.
+For the 2022-23 academic year, graduating students' honors theses are due at 12 noon on Tuesday, May 16th, 2023 to the Sociology student services office.

 Honors Thesis Writing Resources